ethereum-optimism/optimism/specs/withdrawals.md

 # Withdrawals

 <!-- All glossary references in this file. -->

 [g-deposits]: glossary.md#deposits
 [g-deposited]: glossary.md#deposited-transaction
 [deposit-tx-type]: glossary.md#deposited-transaction-type
 [g-withdrawal]: glossary.md#withdrawal
 [g-mpt]: glossary.md#merkle-patricia-trie
 [g-relayer]: glossary.md#withdrawals
 [g-execution-engine]: glossary.md#execution-engine

 [Withdrawals][g-withdrawal] are cross domain transactions which are initiated on L2, and finalized by a transaction executed on L1.
-Notably, withdrawals may be used by and L2 account to call an L1 contract, or to transfer ETH from an L2 account to an L1 account.
+Notably, withdrawals may be used by an L2 account to call an L1 contract, or to transfer ETH from an L2 account to an L1 account.

-**Vocabulary note**: *withdrawal* can refer to the transaction at various stages of the process, but we introduce more specific terms to differentiate:
+**Vocabulary note**: _withdrawal_ can refer to the transaction at various stages of the process, but we introduce more specific terms to differentiate:

-- A *withdrawal initiating transaction* refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
+- A _withdrawal initiating transaction_ refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
-- A *withdrawal finalizing transaction* refers specifically to an L1 transaction which finalizes and relays the withdrawal.
+- A _withdrawal finalizing transaction_ refers specifically to an L1 transaction which finalizes and relays the withdrawal.

 Withdrawals are initiated on L2 via a call to the Message Passer predeploy contract, which records the important